 Thoughts on simplicity.

-Self Hosting & Staying Local
+Self-Hosting & Staying Local

 I also think that not everything needs to be hosted.